TheOdinProject/curriculum/foundations/the_back_end/introduction_to_the_backend_lesson.md

 This section contains questions for you to check your understanding of this lesson.
 If you're having trouble answering the questions below on your own, review the material above to find the answer.

-* What is Backend?
+* What is back-end development?
-* How many parts does backend consist of?
-Name them.
+* How many parts does back-end consist of?
+* Name each part of the back-end.
-* Where does the backend store its data?
+* Where does the back-end store its data?